Polia nimbosa (Guenée, 1852)

-Polia nimbosa is a large moth (FW length 23 - 27 mm) that is pale whitish gray west of the Cascade axis and silvery medium gray to the east the is marked with large orbicular and reniform spots, two distinct black dots at the posterior subterminal line, and a black and white scalloped forewing margin that flies in forests during the summer.
+Polia nimbosa is a large moth (FW length 23 - 27 mm) that flies in forests during the summer.
+West of the Cascades, it is pale whitish-gray, and east of the Cascades, it is silvery medium-gray.
+Its forewings are marked with large orbicular and reniform spots, two distinct black dots at the posterior subterminal line, and it has a black and white scalloped forewing margin.
 The forewing is relatively broad.
 The ground color is pale gray, nearly white to dusty medium gray in the west and dusty silver to medium gray east of the Cascades.
 Dark gray patches are present on the costa between the basal and antemedial lines, between the orbicular spots to where the median line meets the costa, and in the subterminal space at the subterminal line.
 The terminal area is also darker in some specimens.
 The basal, antemedial, and postmedial lines are double, dark gray, and filled with very pale whitish gray.
 The antemedial line is sinuous, strongest black at the costa and at the base of the claviform spot.
 The postmedial line is evenly scalloped between the veins and smoothly curving around the reniform spot before joining the trailing margin at a slight oblique angle.
 The postmedial line is pale, irregular, and preceded by a dark gray to black shade that is usually formed into spots or wedges, strongest hear the costa and in the fold near the anal angle where two black spots are almost always present.
 The terminal line is black between the veins and shaped to strongly accentuate the scalloped appearance of the margin.
-The fringe is white in western populations and gray inland.
+The fringe is white in western populations and gray in inland populations.
 The spots are thin and black.
 The orbicular spot is large and round, slightly oval, or irregular in shape and filled with the ground color.
 The reniform spot is large and kidney-shaped, lined with a pale gray inner line in gray specimens and filled with the ground color and some darker scales centrally.
 The claviform spot is faint in light populations and black in darker ones, filled with the ground color.
 The hindwing is smoky slightly yellowish light gray in all populations, with diffuse shading medial to the postmedial line and near the margin, darker gray discal spot, veins, and postmedial line, and thin terminal line.
 The hindwing fringe is white.
 The head and most of the thorax match the forewing color.
 The mid collar has a gull-shaped black transverse line, and the lateral edges of the tegulae are black.
 The anterior thorax bears a weak tuft of darker scales.
 The eye surface is hairy, and the male antenna is weakly biserrate.

 This species is most likely to be confused with several other Polia species.
 The pale western populations can usually be identified by their large size and pale color, large pale-filled spots, two black spots near the anal angle, and prominent black lunules of the scalloped forewing margin.
 The most common other species in this area, Polia piniae, is darker blue-gray with smudged markings.
 Inland populations are similar to Polia discalis and Polia imbrifera, both limited to the extreme eastern parts of the Northwest, and Polia propodea, a high-elevations and boreal forest species.
 Polia discalis is light gray without a blue tint.
 Its lines are usually faint and it lacks the black spots at the angle or has faint spots that are similar to other parts of the subterminal space.
 The other species, P. propodea and P. imbrifera, are darker and browner in color.
 They both have more diffuse dark shading medial to the subterminal line and also lack the prominent black anal angle spots of P. nimbosa.